typebytes/angular-checklist/content/rxjs/use-ngifas.md

 This fixes our problem because it means it doesn't matter anymore if we have multiple subscriptions.

-To do this, we can use for example the `publishReplay` and `refCount` operators.
+To do this, we can use for example the `shareReplay` operator.

 ```ts
 @Component({